seadogstingray/Ironmon-gen-2-tracker/README.md

 # Ironmon-Tracker
-This is a in developement fork of the https://github.com/besteon/Ironmon-Tracker that aims to adept the tracker to work for gen1  games
+This is a in developement fork of the https://github.com/besteon/Ironmon-Tracker that aims to adept the tracker to work for gen 2  games

 This project is based on [MKDasher's PokemonBizhawkLua project](https://github.com/besteon/Ironmon-Tracker).